10 – Trash

 # 7 – Lace and Whiskey

 Alice Cooper released one of his strongest ballads to date on the Lace and Whiskey album.
 The Song “You and Me,” charted as high as No. 9 on the Billboard Top 10 single charts in 1977.
-The album also opened with a killer rocker,”It’s Hot Tonight,” which would be used as a show opener in some of Alice Cooper’s later concert tours.
-A concept album written loosely around a 1940 style film-noir detective story.
-Concepts aside, the album delivered a strong collection of well written and produced Alice Cooper songs which for some was a nice change from the two previous nightmare theme based albums Cooper had released in 1975 and 1976.
+The album also opened with a killer rocker, “It’s Hot Tonight,” which would be used as a show opener in some of Alice Cooper’s later concert tours.
+A concept album was written loosely around a 1940s-style film-noir detective story.
+Concepts aside, the album delivered a strong collection of well-written and produced Alice Cooper songs which for some was a nice change from the two previous nightmare theme-based albums Cooper had released in 1975 and 1976.

 # 6 – Alice Cooper Goes To Hell